in Fort Lauderdale, FL

 Average length of therapy is 10-20 sessions.
 However, many people utilize less or more sessions depending on their goals and the issues they are attending therapy for.
 Most of our clinicians offer a strength-based, brief therapy model to help clients reach their goals in as short of a time frame as possible.
 However, some clients opt to continue therapy after the remission of their depressive episode to continue self-exploration and improve relapse prevention skills.

-I want therapy, but I don’t feel like it is something money or time will allow.
+I want depression counseling, but I don’t feel like it is something money or time will allow.

 As mentioned prior, our clinicians offer very flexible schedules including evenings and weekend session times to accommodate our clients busy schedules.
 Further, many clinicians offer need-based sliding scales to help make therapy accessible for those with more financial constraints.
 Additionally, clinicians offer super-bills to allow clients with out-of-network benefits to access the reimbursements allowed by their policies.